matthieugomez/regife/README.md

 # regife (Bai 2009)

-The command `regife` estimates models with interactive fixed effects (Bai 2009).
+The command `regife` estimates models with interactive fixed effects using a least square estimate (Bai 2009)

 ### Syntax